 Thank you for your interest!
-The University of South Carolina is excited to host our second class of the Summer NSF-REU Marine Science program for 2014.
+The University of South Carolina is excited to host our third class of the Summer NSF-REU Marine Science program for 2015.
 The overarching theme of our program is Marine Biogeochemistry - from Salt Marshes to the Deep Ocean.

 What is "Biogeochemistry"?

 Biogeochemistry is the study of interactions between biological, chemical, and geological processes in the environment.
 In the ocean, these studies often focus on nutrient cycles (like those of carbon, nitrogen, phosphorus and iron) and the role(s) of bacteria, phytoplankton, and marine animals, large and small, in mediating reactions within these cycles.
 For example, over the last 3.5 billion years, the evolution of photosynthetic processes in cyanobacteria has resulted in the oxygenated environment in which we live - this shows how microbes (biology) control the chemistry of our atmosphere which, in turn, influences many geological processes on Earth (e.g. weathering of rocks, interactions with the atmosphere).

 All REU students will receive a summer stipend, on-campus lodging, a meal allowance, support for travel to and from Columbia (up to $500) and funds for scientific supplies (up to $500) that can be purchased by the research mentor.

 To apply, please go to our application link on the side toolbar and follow the instructions.
 Please make sure you visit the REU Mentor page to choose faculty mentors (up to 3) whose research interests match your own.
 Along with the online application, all applicants are required to obtain TWO letters of reference, submitted only by the reference writers.
 See the "For Reference Writers" link for specific instructions.

 Questions?? - Contact: Dr. Tammi Richardson